kc3-lang/kc3/README.md

  - EKC3
    - compile and load .ekc3 files from/to .ekc3c

+ - Git
+   - Use bloom filters when available (look for git commit graph if it exists)
+   - Optimize kc3_git_log long requests (from more than a minute for some paths to a few milliseconds)
+   - Support ODB cache for git.kmx.io (1024 repos in memory)

  - HTTPd
    - fixed bugs in the HTTP request parser
    - [TODO] test partial requests support (fx)

  - primehash64
-   - added new bit rotation and incrementation hashing called PrimeHash.
+   - added new byte rotation and incrementation hashing called PrimeHash.
      This is not a cryptographic hash, but only a hash table bucket selector.
-It competes with the hases commonly used in Node.JS and Google Chrome.
+It competes with hashes commonly found in Node.JS and Google Chrome.
 Once disassembled in godbolt this implementation is even shorter.
 See our blog post about how we achieved perfect hashing with PrimeHash in git.kmx.io.